Holiday Tips During Your Fertility Journey

 2. How to handle booze.
 You might find yourself mid-cycle during the holidays and abstaining from alcohol.
 This can lead to eyebrow raises and even pointed questions about possible pregnancies.
 It can be helpful to plan how you are going to handle these situations.
 Some couples prefer to abstain from alcohol together, while some women feel more comfortable nursing a Sprite to blend in.
 Whatever your approach, it helps to think about what you’ll say and do when asked about your drink preferences so you aren’t caught off guard.

 3. Plan for invasive questions.
-It seems that almost every family has that person that asks the awkward and intrusive questions.
+It seems that almost every family has that person who asks the awkward and intrusive questions.
 It can be very difficult to graciously field Aunt Sally’s third degree about your sex life with your partner.
 Thus, it is essential to anticipate some common situations and plan some responses.
 Remember, you do not OWE anyone information about your private life and, conversely, the people who are prying are likely well-meaning.
 By thinking of pithy ways to handle questions and comments, you can avoid being caught off guard.

 4. Come up with a cue.
 Plan as you will to field awkward and intrusive family and friends, it is likely that one or both of you will find that you need to check in and get strength from one another throughout holiday festivities.
 It’s helpful to come up with a secret cue that can serve as a signal for your partner to come and give you support.
 A hand on the shoulder or a stolen moment in a hallway could be just what both of you need to get through a difficult moment at a party or function.